What are the differences between using aerial compositions with a centralized subject and those with a decentralized subject in drone photography?

 On the other hand, decentralized subjects, with their dynamic placement and exploration of the frame, offer a sense of mystery and intrigue.
 They can invite the viewer to interpret and engage with the image, allowing for multiple narratives to unfold.

-See also How can I use the rule of thirds to enhance my drone photos?
+See also How can I backup and store my drone photos securely?

 Analyzing Examples: Centralized vs Decentralized Subjects in Aerial Compositions